 Finding out that my baby had any of these problems would not affect my decisions about my pregnancy and I would certainly never consider not continuing the pregnancy, so this is simply not information I need to know and since it could cause needless worry… I skip it.

 Pregnant women are generally screened for Group B Strep or GBS at 25-37 weeks gestation.
 It can be a life threatening infection if a baby contracts it from a mother during birth, so it is certainly best to avoid GBS, and the usual method is a GBS test and antibiotics during labor if necessary.
 There is some controversy over if GBS testing actually improves outcomes in GBS cases, and even more controversy over if routine use of antibiotics for all those with GBS is necessary.

 The bacteria is naturally present in some women and it can come and go in the gut/vaginal bacteria.
 In my opinion, the best bet is to optimize good bacteria and work to avoid GBS and a positive GBS test as this makes labor much easier (IV antibiotics = stuck in bed on an IV).
 I highly encourage all women to do research on this topic before the appointment that tests for GBS.
-This article gives some advice for preventing GBS and making sure you test negative on the screening.

 If you do test positive for GBS, I highly encourage researching the options in depth.
 Antibiotics are the usual treatment, but as more information emerges on the importance of gut bacteria and how baby inherits it from mom, antibiotics can have a much longer impact than just during the birth and days after.
 There is even information linking antibiotic use in labor and in baby’s early days to higher rates of allergies and asthma, which makes sense under the gut bacteria theory.